OSGeo/OSGeoLive-doc/en/quickstart/usb_quickstart.rst

 Wait 20 minutes or so for the USB flash drive to be created.

-Booting from the usb drive:
+Booting from the USB drive:
 --------------------------------------------------------------------------------

 #.
 Start with the computer off.
 #.
-Insert the usb drive into an open usb port.
+Insert the USB drive into an open USB port.
 #.
 Power on the Machine and select to boot from USB:

    * Most computers are not set to boot from a USB drive by default.